loopydoopysnoopy/c1-mini/README.md

 Once running, this application allows a mobile phone user to establish an immediate, tamper-evident, publicly-verifiable Proof of Existence (PoE) for files captured on their device.
 This implementation offers maximum interoperability and does not require users to install any particular mobile application.
 Instead, the authentication and registration procedures are accomplished using a combination of :
 - Any standard mobile web browser
-- Any messenging app with native support for SMS and MMS
+- Any messaging app with native support for SMS and MMS
 - Any application capable of computing a cryptographic hash of a file (e.g., using SHA-256)

 ### Requirements